-While using other apps on your iOS or iPadOS device to authenticate with certificates, Smart Card Utility will send Notifications to keep you updated on Token Status.
-This may include whether the reader may have powered off, as shown above, or if Authentication was successful for a particular certificate.
+While using other apps on your iOS or iPadOS device to authenticate with certificates, Smart Card Utility will send notifications to keep you updated on Token Status.
+This may include whether the reader may have powered off, as shown above, or if authentication was successful for a particular certificate.

-For those who wish to see a Full Example Walkthrough, below is a demonstration video created on an earlier build of Smart Card Utility, though most instructions still apply to current builds:
+For those who wish to see a full example walkthrough, below is a demonstration video created on an earlier build of Smart Card Utility, though most instructions still apply to current builds:

 For customers who would like to see an updated walkthrough of testing, you can do so by watching the Test portion of the Smart Card Utility Reader Setup video:

-We know that using smart cards can be tricky sometimes; that’s why we made Smart Card Utility to make use a bit easier.
+We know that using smart cards can be tricky sometimes; that’s why we made Smart Card Utility to make this a bit easier.
 While we hope you don’t run into any problems with our software, we are here to help if you do!

 Below you’ll find some resources that will be useful if you run into any issues when using Smart Card Utility: